-With its tall green blades at the base and blood red tips, this beautiful ornamental variety of grass is a also a crowd pleaser.
+With its tall green blades at the base and blood red tips, this beautiful ornamental variety of grass is also a crowd pleaser.

 There is a wide variety of carex grass, some are plain deep green and others are variegated with white and green.
 This seems to last all season right up until late autumn.
-At the start of winter this is the variety that I bring indoors to setup their winter watering hole, where the plant will last all winter.
+At the start of winter, this is the variety that I bring indoors to set up their winter watering hole, where the plant will last all winter.
 The carex variety is the cats’ go-to snack.
 We like carex gold and carex red rooster carex buchananii.

 Blue Oat Grass

 The lovely blue-grey leaves cascade over their pots all through the season.
-Not all the cats like these spiky blades but we always see Mr Jack tuck right in!
+Not all the cats like these spiky blades but we always see Mr. Jack tuck right in!
 See photo above (first picture)

 While all the plants are safe for the cats to nibble, not everything in the catio is on offer as a snack.
-The tall and bushy stems and flowers of the catmint, which is planted in rectangular pots is often used as a hiding and stalking point.
+The tall and bushy stems and flowers of the catmint, which is planted in rectangular pots are often used as a hiding and stalking point.
 The big barrel of purple fountain grass, together with the trailing and lush Swedish ivy, provide plenty of shade.
 In addition, the scent of the Swedish ivy with its lemon peppery notes does not go unnoticed by the cats.
 The Jacobs’s Ladder blooms are often touched by curious noses and whiskers for a sniff and perhaps a little cheek graze and then a lie down for an afternoon catnap.
 Last summer, my latest new addition to the catio included Creeping Jenny, which is perfect as a fountain accessory plant and also offers a little shade as it hangs over the tiered platforms.

 You do not have to go overboard with your first cat garden.
 Start simple.
 Choose a few from the list above and experiment with what works for your space and hardiness zone.
 When you visit your nursery, ask about toxic and non-toxic plants as the staff are often quite knowledgeable on the subject of plants and pets.
-Whenever introducing new plants to your cat, even if they’re from the safe list, always observe your cat’s behaviour when they’re grazing.
+Whenever introducing new plants to your cat, even if they’re from the safe list, always observe your cat’s behavior when they’re grazing.
 Watch out for any adverse reactions, but above all, have fun planning your safe garden, kitty will thank you with a thousand love blinks!